uutzinger/blackflysync/README.md

 Up to 13 channels can be configured.
 When auto advances is enabled each frame trigger first turns off current LED channel and activates next one.
-Each channel is composed of dutycycle and the control pin on the Teensy board.
+Each channel has pin associated.
 Individual channels can be disabled/enabled.
 If the 14th Channel is enabled an image will be taken with all LEDs off.
 A button can be attached to disable all lights.
 The button will need to create a conenction to ground when pressed.
 If the button pin is set to -1, this feature is disabled.

 ## Example Work Flow
   - Disable Auto Advance: a
+    - f: set the PWM frequency
+    - d: set the duty cycle
+    - r: resolution in bits
+    - C: set PWM pin
   - Load working channel from EEPROM: e.g. s0
   - Adjust working channel:
+    - enable/disable channel
     - p: set the pin associated to current channel
-    - f: set the PWM frequency
-    - d: set the duty cycle
-    - r: resolution in bits
   - Save working channel: s
   - Enable Auto Advance: A
   - Save channel configurations to EEPROM: E